 - Try erasing the temporary data.
 Please turn your mobile device off for about 15 seconds before turning it back on.

 - Turn off low power mode.
 Spotify pauses may occur if you use low power mode.
-Go to “Battery Options,” then tap on “Settings,” and turn off “Low Power Mode.”
+Go to “Settings,” then “Battery Options,” and turn off “Low Power Mode.”

 - When you’re in an area with limited cellular coverage, try downloading the music to your device for uninterrupted listening.